Câmpulung Moldovenesc: Town council

-Later, between 1925 and 1950, Câmpulung Moldovenesc was the capital of the former Câmpulung County, the most extensive county in Bukovina.
-The spa and ski resort Vatra Dornei was the second most important town in Câmpulung County.
-Following the administrative reforms implemented by the communist regime in 1950, the city became part of Suceava Region, while in 1968 it became part of Suceava County.

 Culture

 Câmpulung Moldovenesc has the Wooden Spoons Museum, a museum that displays the wooden spoons collection of the deceased history professor Ion Țugui.

 Demographics

 Câmpulung Moldovenesc reached its peak population in 1992, when more than 22,000 people were living within the city limits.
-As of 2016, the town of Câmpulung Moldovenesc is the fourth largest urban settlement in Suceava County, after the county capital, Suceava, and the larger towns of Rădăuți and Fălticeni.
+As of 2016, the town of Câmpulung Moldovenesc was the fourth largest urban settlement in Suceava County, after the county capital, Suceava, and the larger towns of Rădăuți and Fălticeni.

-At the 2011 census, Câmpulung Moldovenesc had a population of 16,105 inhabitants as follows: 99.08% of inhabitants were ethnic Romanians, 0.25% Germans (Bukovina Germans), 0.22% Roma, 0.17% Ukrainians, and 0.09% Hungarians.
+At the 2011 census, Câmpulung Moldovenesc had a population of 16,105 inhabitants, as follows: 99.08% of inhabitants were ethnic Romanians, 0.25% Germans (Bukovina Germans), 0.22% Roma, 0.17% Ukrainians, and 0.09% Hungarians.
+At the 2021 census, the city had a population of 15,642.

 Economy

 The main industries in Câmpulung Moldovenesc are dairy products, lumber, and ecotourism.
 Part of the city inhabitants works in agriculture and bovine growth.

-"Câmpulung" means "Long Field" in Romanian.
-Moldovenesc ("Moldavian") is used to differentiate between this city and Câmpulung Muscel (Argeș County, Wallachia).